Sodium Bicarbonate

 * To lighten certain batters e.g. banana fritters, tempura, pancakes, and onion bhajis.

 * To make mushy peas.
-You soak your marrowfat peas in water have a look at, Primitive Antiques overnight with Sodium Bicarbonate.
+You soak your marrowfat peas in water look at, Custom Display Cases overnight with Sodium Bicarbonate.
 The soda breaks the peas down to make them mushy when they're cooked.

 * Is useful for people who are sensitive or wish to avoid yeast, or even eggs.
 They can substitute bicarbonate of soda instead of yeast or eggs, and then they can still enjoy eating cakes, bread, batter, pancakes, pizza dough etc.